-Security Desks are located at the main entrance.
+Security Desks are located in room 130.
 After hours, the building is protected with electronically locked security doors and devices including cameras and proper procedures are followed to ensure limited access to secured areas.
 Exterior lighting is provided around the building and parking areas, and shrubs and hedges are kept low for safety reasons.
 Suspicious persons may be questioned or asked to leave by security personnel.